 - When things went downhill, they all sued each other.
 Stig even sued himself, accidentally.

 - G-Rated Drug: Tea.

-- Long Title: "Major Happy's Up And Coming Once Upon a Good Time Band".
+- Long Title: "Major Happy's Up and Coming Once Upon a Good Time Band".
 Also "Sgt.
 Rutter's Only Darts Club Band".

 - Living Legend: The band are supposedly a living legend that will live long after other living legends have died.

-- Musical Pastiche: I mean, what else were you expecting?
-And Innes is good at this; an unsuspecting listener could be forgiven for thinking that some of these are lost Beatles songs - they nailed the style completely.
+- Musical Pastiche: What else were you expecting?
+And Innes is good at this; an unsuspecting listener could be forgiven for thinking that some of these are lost Beatles songs they nail the style completely.
 Even the vocals are almost impossible to differentiate.

 - The Narrator: Eric Idle.

 - No Celebrities Were Harmed: The Rutles and those associated with them were thinly-veiled Captain Ersatz parodies of The Beatles and company.